 At the end of the day, how explicit your faith is doesn’t matter as long as it’s present and influences your storytelling.
 The question is which method you prefer as a writer.
 Would you rather write for a general audience and explore what it means to live as a virtuous human being?
 Or would you rather write specifically for a Christian audience and explore what it means to live as a virtuous Christian?
 With different books you might use different approaches.
 But both are valid.

 Although choosing your approach is important, the real challenge is making sure you’re skilled enough to write well.
-For far too long, contemporary Christian authors have produced stories that are poor quality.
+In the past, Christian authors have produced stories that are poor quality.
 This is the true danger.
 You can’t be a great Christian writer if you’re not a great writer in the first place.

 Here at Story Embers we’re passionate about training you to be not only a Christian writer but a masterful one.
 We need more of the latter than the former.